 The Guptill family has a long tradition of entertaining locals and summer visitors in the Beaver Dam section of Berwick.
 Samuel’s weekly barn dances at the Forget-Me-Not were a popular favorite during the early decades of the 1900’s.
 His son Lewis, a local and state Grange Master, was also a master of many musical instruments.
 He had a passion for starting bands and performing in Beaver Dam and across the state of Maine.
 His son Carleton would organize several theatre groups, first at the Beaver Dam grange, and then at his barn, now called the Hackmatack Playhouse.

 Every year, thousands of people gather outside the Playhouse with tickets to the summer’s productions.
 Every year, talented actors audition for their chance to perform at Hackmatack Playhouse, and to experience the history and excitement of being part of Hackmatack’s family.
 The farm and its building have many stories to tell.
 Perhaps 200 years from now Guptill great, great-grandchildren will be telling the story of the Barn to aspiring actors nervously waiting for their audition slot, and to friendly crowds waiting to take their seats.

 After the death of the founder in 1995, the S Carleton Guptill Memorial Fund was established to preserve and improve our historical buildings.
 The fund is also dedicated to advancements of dramatic arts, both for the participant and the community, and to the commitment of providing quality family entertainment and drama at a reasonable price.
 Contributions are always welcome.
 We thank you in advance for helping us secure the future of Hackmatack Playhouse for potential Hackmatackers.

 Hackmatack exists because of the generosity of its patrons, friends, and those who appreciate the theater’s contribution to local culture and community.
 It is committed to the advancement of dramatic arts and to providing quality family entertainment at a reasonable price.

-We ask that you would consider a donation, and thank you in advance.
+We ask that you would please consider a donation, and thank you in advance.